1. Home

 How is MSF responding in Myanmar?

 MSF teams have been working in Myanmar since 1992, focusing on HIV and tuberculosis care, emergency responses to disasters and conflict, and supporting the persecuted Rohingya people in Rakhine state.
+Our teams have been responding to the earthquake, focusing on the following areas:

 How can I help MSF in Myanmar?